A “violent” tremor is expected in the world of minerals.. the London Stock Exchange is heading to ban mining giants in Russia

 First, it is a market of last resort for the physical metals industry: metal stocks can be withdrawn into the global network of LME depots in moments of shortage, and in times of glut, excess stocks can be delivered to the London Metal Exchange.

-In recent months, traders have been bracing for a glut, especially in aluminum, amid concerns about the state of the global economy.
+In recent months, traders have been bracing for a glut, especially in aluminum, amid concerns regarding the state of the global economy.
 With some buyers shunning the Russian metal, traders expected aluminum from Rusal to be among the first to be delivered to the London Metal Exchange – some expecting inflows in the hundreds of thousands of tons.
 For its part, Rusal denied that it plans to deliver “large quantities” of its metal to the stock exchange.

-Should the London Stock Exchange continue to ban new deliveries of Russian aluminum, this would remove a potential overstock, which could send the aluminum price higher.
+Should the London Stock Exchange continue to ban new deliveries of Russian aluminum, this would remove a potential overstock, which might send the aluminum price higher.
 On Friday, prices rose nearly 10% from their lowest level last week, which was the lowest in 19 months.

 London Stock Exchange delivery